aerospike/backup-go/cmd/asbackup/readme.md

       --client-login-timeout int   Specifies the login operation timeout for external authentication methods such as LDAP. (default 10000)

 Backup Flags:
   -d, --directory string              The directory that holds the backup files.
 Required, unless -o or -e is used.
   -n, --namespace string              The namespace to be backed up.
 Required.
   -s, --set string                    The set(s) to be backed up.
 Accepts comma-separated values with no spaces: 'set1,set2,set3'
                                       If multiple sets are being backed up, filter-exp cannot be used.
                                       If empty, include all sets.
   -B, --bin-list string               Only include the given bins in the backup.
                                       Accepts comma-separated values with no spaces: 'bin1,bin2,bin3' If empty include all bins.
   -R, --no-records                    Don't back up any records.
   -I, --no-indexes                    Don't back up any indexes.
       --no-udfs                       Don't back up any UDFs.
   -w, --parallel int                  Maximum number of scan calls to run in parallel.
                                       If only one partition range is given, or the entire namespace is being backed up, the range of partitions will be evenly divided by this number to be processed in parallel.
 Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters.
 Accepts values from 1-1024 inclusive. (default 1) -L, --records-per-second int        Limit total returned records per second (rps).
                                       Do not apply rps limit if records-per-second is zero.
       --max-retries int               Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int             Total transaction timeout in milliseconds.
 0 - no timeout.
       --socket-timeout int            Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s The lower bound is 8MiB (maximum size of the Aerospike record).
+                                      If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000)
+  -N, --storage-bandwidth-limit int   The limits for read/write storage bandwidth in MiB/s.
+                                      The lower bound is 8MiB (maximum size of the Aerospike record).
 Default is 0 (no limit).
   -r, --remove-files                  Remove an existing backup file (-o) or entire directory (-d) and replace with the new backup.
       --remove-artifacts              Remove existing backup file (-o) or files (-d) without performing a backup.
   -o, --output-file string            Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.